 The bulk of my response to Professor Jonathan Haidt will be directed to his theory that intuition is the primary operator in human moral judgement.
-This theory will be counter-posed to one such as this: that decision-making among rational thinkers who find the use of reason (as I define it below) as a block-building tool interlocking all aspects of the mind/body and its neural network (over a life time) which gives us the potential to exert a great deal of control, self discipline and freedom from being ruled by our elephant (moral wants and needs—emotions and instincts etc.) Haidt’s excellent metaphor is the elephant and rider with the rider being like a lawyer, advisor or guide and having only exceedingly limited control over the elephant—you never talk directly to it, it is subcutaneous and is in the platonic shadows; it decides before you have any say whatsoever and you only rationalize post hoc about your decision which wasn’t really yours to make in the first place.
+This theory (moral noncogntivism combined with intuitionism) will be counter-posed to one such as this: that decision-making among rational thinkers who find the use of reason (as I define it below) as a block-building tool interlocking all aspects of the mind/body and its neural network (over a life time) which gives us the potential to exert a great deal of control, self discipline and freedom from being ruled by our elephant (moral wants and needs—emotions and instincts etc.) Haidt’s excellent metaphor is the elephant and rider with the rider being like a lawyer, advisor or guide and having only exceedingly limited control over the elephant—you never talk directly to it, it is subcutaneous and is in the platonic shadows; it decides before you have any say whatsoever and you only rationalize post hoc about your decision which wasn’t really yours to make in the first place.
 You are under an illusion that you’re in control or free.
 (Intuitions come first, strategic reasoning second).

 Haidt’s Problem with Rationalism and Induction

 Calling Plato a rationalist is like calling Freud a rationalist, which everyone did back in the day.
 Freud, the evil genius who he was, and an intellectual coward, proved to himself and his followers “rationally” that humans were in essence, irrational.
-Plato proved rationally that all things point to Nous: that is; the blinkered reality, the perfect ‘Forms’ that are independent of mind, that we are stuck in a cave of shadows, that revolution is needed to reform us with the use of force (i.e., The Republic) and that there is only downright human deception and stupidity; all his Platonic reasoning drove Greek philosophy radiantly into the hands of waiting mysticism which Neo-Platonism and Christianity gladly accepted as the Trojan Horse that would eventually lead to the Dark Ages, a thousand year devolution.
+Plato proved rationally that all things point to Nous: that is; the blinkered reality, the perfect ‘Forms’ that are independent of mind, that we are stuck in a cave of shadows, that revolution is needed to reform us with the use of force (i.e., The Republic--the first dystopia) and that there is only downright human deception and stupidity; all his Platonic reasoning drove Greek philosophy radiantly into the hands of waiting mysticism which Neo-Platonism and Christianity gladly accepted as the Trojan Horse that would eventually lead to the Dark Ages, a thousand year devolution.
 Had it not been for Aristotle and the Stoics, there would have been no intellectual opposition whatsoever.
 As it was, this fascist philosophy in the hands of Christian intellectuals was absorbed into a world-dominating intolerant religion.
 And here we are still talking about Plato to this day.
 He was no more a rationalist than Freud and they both created religions.
 So using Plato’s voice to define how we afterwards rationalize our decisions seems a rather ironic choice.
 A moral psychologist using the penultimate collectivist to find his way to modern utilitarianism seems a bit like cheating.

-The problem with Haidt using David Hume and induction to fortify his argument is simpler.
-Empiricism is just plainly wrong; if observation alone allowed for verified information it would not have taken thousands of years to realize the earth is spinning (indeed we might never have figured out the puzzle), or that the sun is just another star, that we evolved from other animals on the planet, that there is mathematical tell in chaos, that there is spontaneous order in economics, that there is likely no supernatural design of any detectable kind and so forth.
+The problem with Haidt using David Hume (see endnote) and induction to fortify his argument is simpler.
+Empiricism is just plainly wrong; if observation alone allowed for verified information it would not have taken thousands of years to realize the earth is spinning (indeed we might never have figured out the puzzle), or that the sun is just another star, that we evolved from other animals on the planet, that there is mathematical tell in chaos, that there is spontaneous order in economics, that there is no supernatural design of any detectable kind and so forth.
 We realized all of these things by observation combined with explanation; i.e., by metaphysical reasoning.
 Induction as a mode of verification is mistaken and leads to bad philosophy.
 Induction is only one small aspect of greater reasoning.
 Hume’s definition of causality (ruling out metaphysical speculation) is just that, really bad philosophy which led to a false and phony divide in knowledge and set a horrible trap (between the Rationalists on the continent and the Empiricists on the island) to which an unlikely and unsuspecting liberal philosopher, Emmanuel Kant, fell into, creating the very worst of bad philosophy in this modern era by re-introducing restrictions on reason and creating the phenomenal world out of whole cloth.
 This would lead to Schopenhauer and Nietzsche and the murky will to power and individual nihilism to give it the spark of heady anti-democratic revolutionary magnitude which Kant hadn’t seen coming.
 As an unintended consequence, it would be sidetracked to Hegel, he to Marx—and through Marx’s writings to Hitler—and other German Teutonic collectivist intellectuals.
-I get it, Nazism wasn’t socialist even though they used this alluring title; however, they weren't exactly laissez faire democrats who believe in the Nightwatchmen state -- like the Marxists they became totalitarians.
+I get it, Nazism wasn’t socialist even though they used this alluring title; however, they weren't exactly laissez faire democrats who believe in the Nightwatchmen state and universal human rights for all people--they read Marx and like the Marxists they became totalitarians.

 It was also turned to a rustic study by the German Jewish philosopher Edmond Husserl and then refined into its darker dimensions of German blood-tuition by Martin Heidegger: “Reason the stiff-necked adversary of thought.’
 The only positive event to come out of this philosophic calamity was Affect Theory, which I will talk of a bit further on.
 The problem of induction was not solved until after WWII by Karl Popper.
 But empiricism, much to the efforts Brand Blanshard, George Santayana and other critics was already by then in deep trouble as a mode of attaining anything like reliable knowledge.
 And how we do that now as thinkers, journalists, scientists and individuals is by conjecture and refutation.
 The Popperian (with a dash of Kuhn) standard today is the accepted criterion and is what I am doing right now by falsifying this particular fascinating theory about intuition.